stackbit-projects/nervous-comet-bed2a/content/pages/index.md

   - section_id: about
     type: section_content
     title: About
-    content: >+
+    content: >
-      I like learning new skills that can help me succeed to my journey of improving my self
+      *   **I like learning new skills that can help me succeed to my journey of improving my self**

-      " keep believing in yourself because there's a lot of potential  skill that is still waiting for you to tap in
+      >  keep believing in yourself because there's a lot of potential  skill that is still waiting for you to tap in

-      if that happen everything you want will come to you effortlessly" .
+      > if that happen everything you want will come to you effortlessly" .
     actions:
       - label: Contact Me
         url: /contact